British businesses make the transition to renewable energy sources

 In 2006 Sky was the first media company to go carbon neutral.

-How do I make the transition to 100% renewable energy sources for my business?
+How can businesses make the transition to 100% renewable energy sources?

 Setting aside recycling, consumption reduction techniques and green equipment purchases, there are a couple of options available to your business for how to make the transition to renewable energy sources.